Unveiling the Dark Corners

 Background checks can inadvertently create space for unfair bias and discrimination in the hiring process.
 Employers must take steps to minimize the potential for bias and discrimination and ensure that background checks are conducted consistently for all applicants.
 Additionally, employers should focus only on relevant information that directly impacts an applicant's ability to perform the job.

-See also The Role of Background Checks in Mitigating Risk for Non-Profit Organizations
+See also The Advantages of Conducting Thorough Education Background Checks

 ## The Power of Prevention